Judy Gold: Stage shows

-The Judy Show: My Life as a Sitcom

 On June 30, 2011, The Judy Gold Show: My Life as a Sitcom, began previews at Off-Broadway's DR2 Theatre in New York City.
-This one-woman show is an homage to the classic sitcoms of Gold's youth.
+This one-woman show was an homage to the classic sitcoms of Gold's youth.
 The show is written by Gold and Kate Moira Ryan and directed by Amanda Charlton.

-The show officially opened on July 6, 2011, to positive reviews.
+The show officially opened on July 6, 2011.
 The New York Times called the show "highly entertaining."
 The New York Post called the show "gleefully self-deprecating".
 The show subsequently opened in Los Angeles June 18, 2013, and had a one-month run at the Geffen Playhouse.

-Kill Me Now podcast

-Judy Gold began the Kill Me Now with Judy Gold podcast in 2015.
+In 2011, Gold was named a Givenik Ambassador.
+In 2015, she appeared off-Broadway as Eleanor Roosevelt in the satiric musical Clinton: The Musical at New World Stages.

+Her one-woman show, based on her book, Yes I Can Say That! premiered in March 2023 and was directed by BD Wong at 59E59 Theaters.

+Writing

+Gold is the author of Yes I Can Say That: When They Come For The Comedians, We Are All In Trouble, a book about free speech and cancel-culture.
+It was released in 2020.

+In 2021, Gold wrote an opinion essay for CNN, 'I Still Can't Stop Watching Cecily Strong's Clown.'

+Personal life

+Gold is a lesbian.
+She was in a relationship with Sharon Callahan for nearly 20 years.
+Together they have two children, Henry and Ben, whom she frequently referenced on the show Tough Crowd with Colin Quinn.
+She met her current partner, Elysa Halpern, on a blind date set up by Time Out New York in 2007.
+Gold is very active in both the LGBT and Jewish communities.
+She was active in support of the 2004 and 2008 Democratic presidential campaigns.
+Gold serves on the Board of Directors of the National Coalition Against Censorship.